THE MOSBY FOUNDATION NOW HAS A LOST DOG HOTLINE!

 Spanky is a new arrival to Almost Home & he wears a handsome blonde brindle coat.
 He is short, squatty and all smiles!!!
-He walks well on a leash and loves affection.
+He walks well on a leash & loves affection.
 He wants to be someone’s own personal lap dog.
-Spanky does NOT like other animals & NEEDS to be your only pet.
-SPANKY ABSOLUTELY LOVES PEOPLE!
+Spanky does NOT like other animals & wants & NEEDS to be your only pet.
+SPANKY LOVES PEOPLE!

 Our Best Guess: Boxer/Beagle (mix)

 Frisbee spent July 5th at the Wintergreen Craft Fair.
 She walks well on a leash and is very friendly with people, both adults and children.
-She is challenged by other dogs, however, and can react negatively to dogs she does not like.
-Those appear to be dogs with high energy levels.
-Frisbee responded to correction, and was avoiding other dogs when being actively walked and engaged by a handler.
+She is sometimes challenged by dogs who are too energetic, but she LOVES TO PLAY with her roommates and other dogs she likes.
 She definitely will benefit from an obedience class to teach her manners and help her gain confidence so she does not feel the need to go after dogs she feels are too energetic.
 Frisbee walked without incident with Ranger, and never reacted to him.
 Frisbee enjoyed being petted and would love to be a lapdog.
 She will need a fenced yard to run and play in, and an owner who is committed to helping her learn good social skills and manners.

 Male - @1 ½ years old - @50 pounds